vankesteren/polarsgrid/README.md

 lgrid.sink_parquet("grid.parquet")
 ```

-Additionally, for certain operations it might be nice to return the string columns as a categorical data type:
+Additionally, for certain operations it might be nice to return the string columns as a categorical data type, and to add a row id:

 ```py
 expand_grid(